 As the term stir-fry implies, the name of the game is to keep things moving.
 This is especially true of the vegetables you’ve just added to the bottom of your wok, where the heat is highest.
-By constantly searing fresh surfaces at high heat, you’ll achieve just the right amount of cooking for each vegetable in your stir-fry.
+By constantly searing raw surfaces at high heat, you’ll achieve just the right amount of cooking for each vegetable in your stir-fry.

 If you’re not adding a sauce, as your stir-fry finishes cooking you might want to squirt in some tamari for seasoning.
 I’ll also commonly add a dash of sesame oil for added flavor.
 Nutritional yeast can also be a delicious topping.
 If I’ve set aside some sautéed garlic and ginger, I’ll also stir that in right before serving.

 You may also want to jazz things up by throwing in some spices right before serving.
 Spice mixes like cajun powder, curry powder, or an Italian herb mix are all terrific.
 A little cayenne pepper can add plenty of zing.
-And if you’ve already minced and sauteed some garlic or ginger, be sure to stir that in before serving.
+And if you’ve already sauteed some minced garlic or ginger, be sure to stir that in before serving.
 Give things a taste before you take your wok off the stove, and add more seasonings if your stir-fry is too bland.

 Gaining Stir-Fry Mastery

 Stir-fries just might be the easiest way to make ultra-healthful meals that are loaded with vegetables.
-The variations permitted by different toppings, seasonings, sauces, rices, and choice of vegetables offer an unlimited range of possibilities.
+The variations permitted by different toppings, seasonings, sauces, rices, and choices of vegetables offer an unlimited range of possibilities.

 The best way to improve your stir-fry skills is to pay a lot of attention when eating your creations.
 Sample each vegetable separately, and ask yourself if each was perfectly cooked.
 And don’t fall into in a rut making the same set of vegetables every time.
 You’ll be surprised how much a rarely-eaten vegetable will enliven a stir-fry, and totally change the character of your meal.